ffwff/qshell/README.md

 Although there is an xsession file, it currently doesn't work.
 To run the shell on startup, you should hijack Plasma's `.desktop` files.
 To do this, replace `/etc/xdg/autostart/org.kde.plasmashell.desktop` with `org.kde.plasmashell.desktop` in this repository.
 You can then log in to Q::Shell in your display manager by choosing the KDE Plasma session.

-**NOTE**: there is currently a login delay by doing this, I'm currently investigating this, however bear that in mind.
+**NOTE**: there is currently a (small) login delay by doing this, I'm currently investigating this, however bear that in mind.

 ## Credits